matteobaccan/owner/README.md

 The inspiring idea for this API comes from how GWT handles i18n and resource loading.
 You can read more about [GWT ClientBundle][1]

-The problem in using GWT ClientBundle for loading property files is that it only works in client code, that later gets translated in JavaScript.
+The problem in using GWT ClientBundle for loading property files is that it only works in client code (JavaScript), not standard Java classes.
-GWT is a big library and it is designed for different purposes.
-But since I liked the approach I decided to implement this API.
+Also, GWT is a big library and it is designed for different purposes.

+Since I liked the approach I decided to implement this API.

 [1]: https://developers.google.com/web-toolkit/doc/latest/DevGuideClientBundle